This article on Professional Learning Communities was originally published on EdSurge.

 Regular meetings provide opportunities to track patterns and identify when change may be needed across a school or district.
 With ready access to concrete data, PLCs can easily make a case for system-wide changes.
 “If we met once a month we could look at standards together, and if we all agreed that certain standards needed to be changed, we could present to our district.” says Dena Morosin, 4th Grade Teacher in Klamath Falls, Oregon.
 A districtwide PLC promotes a strong, unified voice when advocating for changes across classrooms.

-7. Time savings and lighter workloads
+7. Time savings and lighter workloads with professional learning communities

 PLCs encourage teachers to work together in creating common assessments and classroom resources.
 Under the guidance of the PLC leaders, Tecumseh Junior High PLCs develop assessments over the summer that their groups use to track progress throughout the year.
 While the initial effort might be time-intensive, teachers save precious time over the course of the school year through common goals, digital collaboration tools, and a shared workload.